taha1048/Data-Cleaning-Transformation/README.md

     odometer less than 1000,000

-making the most sense of data and also less skewness, here is the result
+making the most sense out of data and also less skewness, here is the result

 ![download](https://github.com/taha1048/Data-Cleaning-Transformation/assets/139405748/ba84a941-12e4-49c7-a6a4-e8682f74fa85)